-The date of determination used in the R2T4 calculation is based on one of the following occurrences:
+The date of determination is the date that the student is determined to be withdrawn.
+The date of determination is based on one of the following occurrences:

-- The date the student officially notifies the school that they are withdrawing from all credit courses, which may be different than their last date of attendance. - The student may provide intent to withdraw for a future date.
-The date of determination used will be the intended date provided by the student. - The institutions date of determination for students that unofficially withdraw is the date of the 15th day following the students last date of academic attendance as determined by the attendance records.
+- The date the student officially notifies the school that they are withdrawing, which may be different than their last date of attendance. - The student may provide intent to withdraw for a future date.
+The date of determination used will be the intended date provided by the student. - The institution's date of determination for students who unofficially withdraw is the 14th day after the student's last date of academic attendance, as determined by the attendance records.